boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

 * replacing the begin characters "t" and "f" by a more meaning full "time" and "freq"
 * eliminatng the end points (".") which do not make sense

+Remark: In order to keep all names of the variables readable for a human being and eliminating all illegal characters I decided to use the character "."
+Another possibility was f.ex to use  the underscore character "_" or a combination.

 ## The  "tidy" dataset